Menina Izildinha: Life and illness

-Maria Izilda de Castro Ribeiro was born on June 17, 1897, in Póvoa de Lanhoso, Portugal to Aurélio Ribeiro and Ana Castro and one of the six children with five brothers: Constantine, José Bernardo, Antonio, Fernando and Julio de Castro Ribeiro.
-She was baptized a Catholic on September 2, 1897, with Father John Duarte Macedo as her godfather and the Virgin Mary as her godmother, and made her Holy Communion in May 1904.
+Maria Izilda de Castro Ribeiro was born on June 17, 1897, in Póvoa de Lanhoso, northern Portugal to Aurélio Ribeiro and Ana Castro and one of the six children with five brothers: Constantino, José Bernardo, Antonio, Fernando and Júlio de Castro Ribeiro.
+She was baptized a Catholic on September 2, 1897, with Father João Duarte Macedo as her godfather and the Virgin Mary as her godmother, and made her Holy Communion in May 1904.
 She was described by her cousins, uncle and other family relatives as "cheerful and friendly" and was noted to enjoy playing the piano, completing her primary school at 11 and taking a strong devotion in angels and the Virgin Mary.

 Maria Izilda's health greatly weakened near 1911 and she was diagnosed with leukemia.
 Her troubled family placed her in a separate room and noted that Maria accepted her suffering, never complaining of the pain, and was more worried of what would become of her family through their expenses.
 Before she died on May 24, 1911, in Guimarães, Portugal, barely 14 years old, she reportedly told her grandfather "Jesus is coming to take me".